mll-lab-nu/TStar/README.md

 # TStar: A Unified KeyFrame Searching Framework for Video Question Answering

-**TStar** is a comprehensive framework designed to integrate **KeyFrame Searching** into Vision-Language Models (VLMs) to enhance Video Question Answering (VQA).
-By leveraging efficient keyframe searching, TStar dynamically identifies relevant frames in videos, enabling state-of-the-art VLMs like **LLaVA** to achieve improved performance in understanding and reasoning over video data.
+**TStar** is an advanced framework that integrates Keyframe Searching into Vision-Language Models (VLMs), enhancing their performance for extremely long video understandiong tasks.
+By efficiently identifying relevant frames within videos, TStar improves the ability of state-of-the-art models like LLaVA-oneVision and GPT-4o to understand and reason over video data.

 ## Features
-- **Keyframe Searching**: Dynamically detects and extracts relevant keyframes.
+- **Iteratively Searching**: Iteratively identifies and focuses on the most relevant visual information in videos based on the question being asked.
-- **Modular Design**: Easily integrates various grounding and searching backends.
+- **Plug-in**: Easily integrates various grounding and searching backends.
-- **Efficient Video QA**: Combines T* searching with advanced VQA.
+- **Efficient Video QA**: Combines T* keyframe search with advanced video question answering capabilities.

 ---